 Who did you turn to for advice?

-I talked to multiple financial planners to make sure I wasn't doing anything dumb.
-They helped my wife and I prioritize things like paying off the house, maxing out certain accounts for tax purposes, and helped us put the breaks on for a bit, so we didn't do anything rash.
+I talked to multiple financial planners to ensure I wasn't doing anything dumb.
+They helped my wife, and I prioritize things like paying off the house, maxing out certain accounts for tax purposes, and helped us put the breaks on for a bit, so we didn't do anything rash.

 What was the most fun or interesting purchase you made post buy out?